Umuzi-org/ACN-syllabus/content/topics/tilde/understanding-the-review-column/_index.md

 By reviewing code and stating your opinion you will constantly test and upgrade your skills.

-## Instruction:
+## Instructions:

 - You need to demonstrate your understanding of the review column before putting this topic card into the review column.
-- To do this, FIRST, you need to do one of the project cards, The *How Repo Project work*.
-Once you've merged it and moved it to the review column you can then move this topic card to the review column for a review.
+- FIRST, these project cards should be marked competent:

+*Tilde project tutorial: How to submit a link*
+*Tilde project tutorial: How Repo projects work*

-*REMEMBER*, to be marked competent on this topic card, Instructions must be followed.
+If *both* these project cards aren't complete,  you will be red-flagged for this topic card if you move it to the review column.
+Instructions must be followed.